Things to Do in Austria in February

 The ball season bows out in February.
 At the Musikverein, 3,000 dancers stomp the Vienna Philharmonic Waltz in unison, the sound rolling like thunder under chandeliers while gardenia corsages sweeten 19th-century air.

-Mardi Gras—Fasching—peaks this month.
+Mardi Gras, Fasching, peaks this month.
 In Villach, hand-carved wooden masks parade past stalls of roasted chestnuts and mulled wine, the same families wearing the same faces their grandparents carved.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid